TheoLeanse/CVdraft/README.md

 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

+#### Expressing Ideas and stuff

+Writing clearly, talking about code, and so on and so on.

+- Example
+- Example
+- Example

 ## Education

 #### Makers Academy (June 2015 to August 2015)